Fujifilm X-T100 vs Leica M Typ 262

 |Leica M Typ 262||Y||-||-||-||-||-||2.0||-||-||-|

 |Leica Q Typ 116||Y||stereo||mono||-||-||micro||2.0||Y||Y||-|

 It is notable that the X-T100 offers wifi support, while the M Typ 262 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The X-T100 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the M Typ 262 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the M Typ 262 was succeeded by the Leica M10.
+Both the X-T100 and the M Typ 262 have been discontinued, but can regularly be found used on eBay.
+The M Typ 262 was replaced by the Leica M10, while the X-T100 was followed by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm X-T100 and the Leica M Typ 262?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Broader imaging potential: Can record not only still images but also 4K/15p movies.

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.

 - More framing info: Has an electronic viewfinder that displays shooting data.